woocommerce/woocommerce/plugins/woocommerce-blocks/readme.txt

 **Products by Category Block**
 Display a grid of products from your selected category, or categories.
 Products can be ordered in various ways.

+**Products by Tag Block**
+Show a grid of products based on a specific tag that allows you to highlight products based on finer classification options.

+**Products by Attribute Block**
+Display a grid of products from your selected attributes.

+**Product Categories List Block**
+Display all your product categories as a list or dropdown and help shoppers to find a specific category.

 We've also improved the category selection filter.
 If you select two or more categories, you can now chose to show products that include ANY or ALL selected categories.